Whether the component is enabled or not. This can be changed both programmatically and by the editor UI.

 If any of the collision-related or trigger-related methods on

-UserScriptComponent have been called for this frame, postCollisionTick
+UserScriptComponent have been called for this frame, postCollisionTick is

 guaranteed to be called after those collision methods

-, the frequency at which the postCollisionTick
+Like tick, the frequency at which the postCollisionTick method is

 called can vary based on system CPU/GPU utilization.
 As such, it should